Puzzlepart/bestillingsportalen/Deployment-guide.md

  In order to authenticate and use PnP PowerShell moving forward, it is neccessary to create your own app registration with the required permissions.

- Before you execute the deployment script for Provision Assist, make sure you have created this app registration and have the certificate file and password to hand.
+ Before you execute the deployment script for Bestillingsportalen, make sure you have created this app registration and have the certificate file and password to hand.

  The minimum permissions required for the PnP app registration to be able to run the deployment script are: